Communication Failure Mapping Tool

 A structured framework for identifying, mapping, and analyzing communication breakdowns across all healthcare settings.

-Communication failures are among the most common—and preventable—contributors to patient harm.
+Communication failures are among the most common — and preventable — contributors to patient harm.
 This tool helps attorneys identify missed notifications, delayed escalation, incomplete handoffs, and breakdowns in interdisciplinary communication.
+By mapping communication pathways and identifying failures, this tool allows you to reconstruct the information flow and expose critical breakdown points that shape liability, causation, and credibility in healthcare litigation.

-Use this tool during case screening, timeline reconstruction, breach analysis, and deposition preparation.
+This tool is essential during case screening, timeline reconstruction, breach analysis, and deposition preparation.
+Use it to uncover hidden failures that directly influence the outcome of your case.

 • Nurse → Provider